NguyenHoangTrieu/Dual-ESP32-Telemetry/README.md

 The system consists of two ESP32-C3-based nodes:
 - **Sensor Node**: Interfaces with an MPU-6050 IMU via I2C (400 kHz) to collect motion data (temperature, accelerometer, and gyroscope) and transmits it over TWAI (CAN bus) at 500 kbit/s to the Gateway Node.
 - **Gateway Node**: Receives CAN data, connects to a Wi-Fi network as a station (STA), and forwards the data to an MQTT broker (e.g., `app.coreiot.io`) via TCP.
-The Gateway Node enters light-sleep mode when no CAN traffic is detected for 7 seconds and wakes on the next TWAI RX interrupt.
+The Gateway Node enters light-sleep mode when no CAN traffic is detected and wakes every 25 seconds if no CAN traffic is present.

 Both nodes operate in a bare-metal environment using the Embassy executor for interrupt-driven task management, with no RTOS.
 The project uses nightly Rust (≥1.78) with custom panic and allocation error handlers, and logging is performed via `defmt` or UART.